When securing a Small Business Administration loan, you must pay an SBA guarantee fee (also spelled “guaranty fee”).

 SBA guarantee fees are but one fee you might be required to pay when securing an SBA loan.
-Here are some other fees you might encounter.
-Not all of them will apply to all SBA loans.
+Here are some other fees you might encounter, though not all of them will apply to every SBA loan.

 If you’re using property as collateral on an SBA loan, you may need to pay a fee to get the property appraised.

 If you’re using commercial property as collateral for your loan or if you plan to use your loan to purchase commercial real estate, your lender may charge you for a Phase I environmental site assessment (ESA).

 A Phase I assessment is a preliminary step in the process of doing due diligence on real-estate properties for existing or potential environmental contamination.
 If a site is determined to be contaminated, a more detailed Phase II investigation begins.

 If you plan to use your SBA loan to acquire another company, you’ll need to pay a fee to get the value of that business assessed.

 Loan Packaging Fees